secure-device-onboard/iot-platform-sdk/README.md

 $ ./device
 ```

+!!!
+NOTE
-**NOTE**: To re-trigger TO0 for a device for which TO0 was previously done and is currently active, please delete the file 'state.json' located at \<ocs-config-dir\>/db/v1/devices/\<deviceID\>/.
+    To re-trigger TO0 for a device for which TO0 was previously done and is currently active, please delete the file 'state.json' located at \<ocs-config-dir\>/db/v1/devices/\<deviceID\>/.

-## Configuring properties in SDO IoT Platform SDK
+## Configuring Properties in SDO IoT Platform SDK

 The properties for the services running inside the docker containers, can be configured at:
 * `ocs.env`: Contains the configuration properties for OCS.
 The properties specified in this file, are used to set the corresponding Java properties for the OCS service, by the script 'run-ocs' at \<sdo-iot-platform-sdk-root\>/demo/ocs/.
 * `ops.env`: Contains the configuration properties for OPS.
 The properties specified in this file, are used to set the corresponding Java properties for the OPS service, by the script 'run-ops' at \<sdo-iot-platform-sdk-root\>/demo/ops/.
 * `to0scheduler.env`: Contains the configuration properties for To0Scheduler.
 The properties specified in this file, are used to set the corresponding Java properties for the To0Scheduler service, by the script 'run-to0scheduler' at \<sdo-iot-platform-sdk-root\>/demo/to0scheduler/.

-Each Java property mentioned in column 'Property name' is directly mapped to the entry in column 'Corresponding property in Docker .env', in the below table.
+Each Java property mentioned in column 'Property name' is directly mapped to the entry in column 'Corresponding property in Docker .env', in the table below.

 | Property name                           | Applicable to          | Description                                | Value type           | Corresponding property in Docker .env |
 |-----------------------------------------|------------------------|--------------------------------------------|----------------------|-----------------------------------|